-Ocean Day is a state-wide marine debris education program funded the California Coastal Commission and coordinated locally by Friends of the Dunes and the Bureau of Land Management.
-About 1,000 Humboldt County students will receive classroom lessons focusing on the health of coastal and marine environments.
-During the Ocean Day event, these students will gather at the Mike Thompson Wildlife Area on the South Spit of the Humboldt Bay for a day of beach clean-up and invasive plant removal.
-After all this hard work, students will sit in an aerial art design while a plane flies over to capture the image.
-This program is completely free for schools, even the buses are paid for.
+Kids Ocean Day is a state-wide marine debris education program funded the California Coastal Commission and coordinated locally by Friends of the Dunes and the Bureau of Land Management.
+About 1,000 Humboldt County students will receive virtual classroom lessons focusing on the health of coastal and marine environments, with an emphasis on local watersheds.

 This year Kids Ocean Day will take place over the entire month of May as a neighborhood and watershed cleanup challenge.
 Students and teachers will keep track of the type and amounts of trash by using the Marine Debris Tracker app.
 The information collected will contribute to state and nation-wide data collection!
 And, of course, there will be prizes for the most trash collected.